parcuri/derekkedziora.com/_posts/2020-05-09-work-reimagined.md

 Again, there's no need to go all or nothing with this.
 A few hours a day&thinsp;—&thinsp;instead of 8&thinsp;—&thinsp;when everyone is expected to be online and responsive keeps people from getting stuck.

-But, letting people be unresponsive for a few hours at time lets them benefit the most from remote work.
+Beyond a short overlap period, let people be unresponsive for a few hours at time.
+This allows deep work to happen, and this is often eaiser at home than in the office.

 ## Cultural shifts